 Each semester, IBS offers a number of online courses which run the length of a regular semester and may be either synchronous or asynchronous.
-Online courses are listed as 8000-level courses in the course schedule.
-Students should contact the faculty of record to determine what delivery method will be used for any given course.
+Online courses are listed as 8000-level courses.
+The course schedule on our website will list a class's delivery modality (online, hybrid, in person, synchronous or asynchronous).
+Students should always contact the instructor of record first with any questions about course formate or delivery modality.

-Additionally, some courses are available as "hybrid" courses, wherein students may participate in a real-world class via video conferencing.
-Permission to join a class via video conferencing is always at the discretion of the instructor.
+Whereas some courses are available in a hybrid modality (wherein students may participate either in person on campus or remotely via Zoom), permission to join a class remotely is always at the discretion of the instructor of record.